wolffbe/wesee-n8n/README.md

 ### Notion

 1. Setup the database in Notion (add [integration](https://www.notion.so/my-integrations), set the database connection in your database's page and identify the URL of the page via `share` in the top-right hand corner of the page)
-2. Add database properties (i.e. table columns) with descriptions that specifically define each property. **Only properties with descriptions are processed by the OpenAI❗**
+2. Add database properties (i.e. table columns) with descriptions that specifically define each property. **Only properties with descriptions are processed OpenAI❗**

 ### N8n